Janusz Żurakowski: Postwar

 While still at Boscombe Down, Żurakowski flew over 30 different types of aircraft, including the Vampire, the de Havilland Hornet, and the Gloster Meteor.
 He never let pass "an opportunity to give the staff a display that included single engine aerobatics".
-Acknowledged as one of the best aerobatic pilots in the UK, he gave a spectacular display at the Farnborough Airshow in June 1946 with the Martin-Baker MB 5, a piston-engined fighter designed too late to enter war production.
+Acknowledged as one of the best aerobatic pilots in the UK, he gave a notable display at the Farnborough Airshow in June 1946 flying a Martin-Baker MB 5, a piston-engined fighter designed too late to enter war production.

-Retiring from the RAF as squadron leader in 1947, Żurakowski was employed as chief experimental test pilot for Gloster Aircraft Company under Chief Test Pilot Bill Waterton.
-When Waterton was in Canada on assignment, Żurakowski assumed the role of acting chief test pilot. Żurakowski tested the many experimental versions of the Gloster Meteor, Javelin, and Gloster E.1/44 fighters.
+After retiring from the RAF as a squadron leader in 1947, Żurakowski was employed as chief experimental test pilot for Gloster Aircraft Company reporting to Chief Test Pilot Bill Waterton.
+When Waterton was in Canada on assignment, Żurakowski assumed the role of acting chief test pilot, flying the Gloster E.1/44 and experimental versions of the Gloster Meteor and Javelin fighters.
 He set an international speed record: London–Copenhagen–London, 4–5 April 1950.
-The attempt was organised by Gloster to sell the Meteor IV to the Danish Air Force, and it succeeded.
+The attempt was organised by Gloster to help sell the Meteor IV to the Danish Air Force, which subsequently bought 20 aircraft.

 At the 1951 at Farnborough Airshow, Żurakowski demonstrated a new aerobatics manoeuvre, the "Zurabatic cartwheel", in which he suspended the Gloster Meteor G-7-1 prototype he was flying in a vertical cartwheel.
 "This jet manoeuvre was the first new aerobatic in 20 years."
 The cartwheel used the dangerously asymmetric behaviour the Meteor had with one engine throttled back.
 It started with a vertical climb to 4000 ft, by which point the aircraft had slowed to only 80 mph.
 Cutting the power of one engine caused the Meteor to pivot.
 When the nose was pointing downwards, the second engine was throttled back.
 The aircraft continued to rotate through a further 360 degrees on momentum alone, having lost nearly all vertical velocity.
 Carrying out the cartwheel and recovering from it without entering an inverted spin (which the Meteor could not be brought out of) required great skill.